 [This command requires installed Remote Server Administration Tools (RSAT)]

-Adds new CRL distribution points (CDP) for Certification Authority.
+Adds new CRL distribution points (CDP) to a specified Certification Authority.

 Add-CRLDistributionPoint [-InputObject] <CRLDistributionPoint> [-URI] <String> [<CommonParameters>]

-Adds new CRL distribution points (CDP) for Certification Authority.
+Adds new CRL distribution points (CDP) to a specified Certification Authority.
 This command doesn't change actual settings, but just prepares the CDP URIs.

 CDP Extension consist of two URI types: